 As a non-profit organization we donate the net proceeds from the Tour to educational and horticultural projects or to community gardens.
-This year's beneficiaries will be:
+Last year's beneficiaries were:

 The annual Urban Forest Symposiums are a combined effort by PlantAmnesty and the UW Botanic Garden and were initially made possible in 2009 by a grant from the WSGT.
 We have hosted four successful events thus far, each with its own focus such as Trees and Infrastructure, and Trees and Volunteers.
 We successfully reach audiences of 150 folks from diverse backgrounds, and we work hard to keep it affordable for the largest possible outreach.
 West Seattle residents, as well as neighboring communities up and down the waterfront, constantly struggle with the trees and views problem, as do arborists and city officials.
 The 2013 symposium will give people a common knowledge base upon which to make tough decisions.